 The hotel is in the perfect location for exploring the downtown area and its surrounding landscape, so let’s drop off your bags and get to exploring downtown SLC!

-If The Grand is all booked up, Hotel Monaco is another great option.
+If The Grand is all booked up, Hotel Monaco is another great option which we discussed above.

 Grab breakfast at Penny Ann’s.